benpollarduk/NetAF/docs/docfx/docs/variables.md

 # Variables

 ## Overview
-The **VariableManager** can be used to storing any variables that change the course of the adventure.
+The **VariableManager** can be used to store variables or informative about progress that in tern can change the course of the adventure.

 ## Adding a variable
 To add a new variable use the **Add** method on the games **VariableManager**.